EICR

 Landlords must also keep a copy for their archives so that they can always show it to an inspector, the local authority, or a prospective tenant.

-What does an EICR look like?
+What does an EICR Look like?

 There is no specific format for an EICR.
 This can be frustrating for some landlords as each electrician’s EICR may look slightly different.
 However, this is not always a problem.
 Landlords just need to ensure that the report contains all the relevant information, which we describe in more detail below.